January 29, 2026

 Daniel lost no time filling that space.
 In October 2015, CUB opened the doors of its first club in Sydney’s Potts Point and began marketing to potential members.

-CUB’s entry criteria – a $9,900 membership fee and ownership of a business generating annual revenue of at least $1 million – proved no bar, with sign-ups coming swiftly.
+CUB’s original entry criteria – designed for established businesses – set the bar high, with a $9,900 membership fee and a minimum annual revenue requirement of $1 million.
+The demand, however, was immediate, with sign-ups coming swiftly.

 “I knew straight away it had legs,” Daniel says.
 “I wanted it myself – to be part of a community.
 And when I would tell other people what I was trying to build, they wanted it as well.”